tsrinarmwong/KINNThai/Requirement doc.md

    ## Front-Desk Employee:
    ### Success path:
-      Receive customer reservation information from the system -> auto confirmed by system and the customer gets a notification include confirm message (“Your reservation has been reviewed and is confirmed.”) and a link(can lead to the reservation pages and see the reservation information) from phone message or email -> store the reservation information in the system to help customer checkin
+      Receive customer reservation information from the system -> auto confirmed by system and the customer gets a notification include confirm message (“Your reservation has been reviewed and is confirmed.”) from phone message or email -> store the reservation information on the notebook right at the counter to help employee track who is coming and customer checkin

    ### Fail path:
       If reservation page have some error(ex: lost internet connection) -> show an error " Network error, please try again later.” -> employee should contact tech team to solve the problem